codedwithlikhon/Tribe/README.md

 │   ├── lib/                # Client helpers and shared types
 │   └── styles.css          # Minimal styling
 └── server/
-    ├── index.ts            # Express API that talks to Gemini
-    └── types.ts            # Zod schemas shared by the API
+    ├── index.ts            # Express API that talks to Gemini, Groq, or Cohere └── types.ts            # Zod schemas shared by the API
 ```